Thursday, February 23, 2012

 Mom and Dad

-Today is my parent's 59th wedding anniversary.
+Today is my parents' 59th wedding anniversary.
 I am very proud of them.
 59 years is a huge accomplishment.
-I've sent them a card and some beautiful flowers but I wish that I was there to take them to dinner or doing something else just a little bit special for them.
+I've sent them a card and some beautiful flowers, but I wish I were there to take them to dinner or do something a little bit special for them.

 My parents married young.
-My mother was only 17 when she married my father and he was only 21--3 years later I came along and then 2 years later, my sister joined our little family.
+My mother was only 17 when she married my father, and he was only 21.
+Three years later, I came along, and then, 2 years later, my sister joined our little family.
 So there we were a family of 4, small and yet we came with a huge extended family, most of whom lived not more than a couple of hours away.

 My father and mother